KeatonArmstrong02/public-notes/1 - Rough Notes/Writing online as a means to be found.md

 So where do I fall?

-I want to be thoroughly lit up in George Bernard Shaw's sense of living.
+I want to be thoroughly lit up in Bernard Shaw's sense of living.

 I still find myself quite malleable, I have a trajectory and tons of potential.
 I don't want to position myself as some authority on a topic, I want to work through it.
 I want to show my work for how I think through these things in the way that I found meaningful, not work on translating the problem for other's all the time.